 Now flatten and save the image, or keep on editing and making your image more interesting.

 And that’s all it takes!
 It’s definitely one of the simpler tasks on Photoshop but still not easy if you didn't already know how to do it.
-You might want to follow our guide on how to add a background in Photoshop to the image we have just created or perhaps if you’re looking to expand your knowledge try how to blur a background in Photoshop or how to add a drop shadow in Photoshop.
+You might want to follow our guide on how to add a background in Photoshop to the image we have just created or perhaps if you’re looking to expand your knowledge try how to blur a background in Photoshop or how to create a GIF in Photoshop or even how to add a drop shadow in Photoshop.
 Of course, you don’t need to use Photoshop to edit images, and if you prefer to use your phone, try our guide on how to edit photos on iPhone.
 But those who prefer to work on a big screen should check out the best monitors.
 Want to brush up on your photographic knowledge?
 Make a start by reading about optical zoom vs. digital zoom.